Do you think those basic security features on your computer are enough to provide protection from malware?

 Let’s start with the basics—your passwords.

 The most commonly used passwords in the cyber world are also the worst.
-As of 2018, the top 3 passwords in use were:
+As of 2022, we learned that despite growing cybersecurity awareness, old habits are hard to break.
+The top 10 passwords in use were:

 2. Keep Everything up to Date

 Another basic step to take is to make sure you have the latest versions of all software installed on your devices.
 Why is this so important?
 Because software updates include features designed to withstand the latest security threats.
 Microsoft, Oracle, and other makers regularly update their software to eliminate “bugs” that hackers could exploit.

 If you’re operating a system from 3 years ago, it’s defenseless against any viruses or malware developed in the interim.
 Make it a habit to install all new software updates as soon as they become available.
 You can now configure Windows Update to do it automatically so you don’t have to worry about remembering to do it.

 Next up on our list of how to prevent computer viruses is—no surprise here—antivirus software.

 Antivirus software acts as a “vaccine” against virtual viruses.
 It can identify and eliminate the threat before you were even aware of it.
 Microsoft Defender (built into Windows 10) and Avast ( https://www.avast.com/ ) are both free antivirus programs you can install.
 There’s also a host of paid options, although experts debate whether the extra cost is really worth it.
 We here at the office, we use Norton 360 Premium.
 We pay around $40 for 10 copies of it per year to protect all of our systems.
 It is a very good investment.